kjetilho/rl-bareos/README.md

 __`bareos::client::password`__:
 Set this parameter to get the same password on several clients.
-This is not the actual password used in the configuration files, for that we hash it with `${bareos::secret}`.
+This is not the actual password used in the configuration files, this is just a seed which is hashed with `${bareos::secret}`.
 We do that extra step to avoid putting the actual password in PuppetDB.
+Default: FQDN

 __`bareos::client::concurrency`__:
 How many jobs can run at the same time on this client.
 Default: 10